joeyvigil/misc/Recipes.md

 * 1 packet yeast
 * 1.5 cups warm water

-let rise for 30 minutes, knead, transfer it to buttered + flowered bread pan, let rise again
+let rise for 30 minutes, knead, transfer it to buttered + flowered bread pan

 350F for 40 minutes